LucasKarlsten/devops24Luccelito/examinations/02/README.md

 What happens if you run `ansible-inventory --list` in the directory you created above?

+:: You get your servers listed, with hostname, ip addr. and the path to the ssh key

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

+:: A more structured "Tree view" over the ansible structure

 ## QUESTION C